-This Privacy Notice explains how we use any personal information we collect about our customers (“you” or “your”) to enable us to provide you with appropriate insurance products and services, settle any valid claims and deal with any concerns you may have.
-Depending on which services you use, this may involve us using your personal data (information that can identify you such as your name, contact details, employment details and or financial payments) and special personal data (information such as health details, race or ethnic origin).
+This privacy notice explains how we use any personal information we collect about you so that we can provide you with appropriate insurance products and services, settle any valid claims and deal with any concerns you may have.
+Depending on which services you use, this may involve us using your personal information (information that can identify you, such as your name, contact details, employment details and details of financial payments) and special personal information (for example, details about your health, race or ethnic background).

 Topics in this document:

 - How and why we use your information

 - Who we share your information with and why

 - How long we keep your information for

 We are Canopius Managing Agents Limited.
 We act for and on behalf of Syndicate 4444 at Lloyd’s of London.
 We are part of Canopius Group Limited, which has its head office in Jersey and operates in the UK, Bermuda, Australia, USA and Singapore.
 We are registered with the Information Commissioner’s Office, registration number Z5406784.
 The Canopius group is made up of a number of trading companies.
 For more information, please visit our website at www.canopius.com.